-A new study shows that horticultural therapy — the practice of interacting with plants for a happier state of mind — can reduce apathy and improve cognitive function in people with dementia.
+A scientific study shows that horticultural therapy — the practice of interacting with plants for a happier state of mind — can reduce apathy and improve cognitive function in people with dementia.

 Horticulture is the science and art of growing fruits, vegetables, flowers, or ornamental plants.
 For centuries, the focus of horticulture has been finding ways to change and improve plants — how humans can grow a bigger rose, a sweeter apple or a more pest resistant lemon, for instance.
 Somewhere along the way, it became recognized that not just the plant was being changed, but the person.
 That’s where horticultural therapy (HT) came to the fore, focusing on how the process of horticulture can be used to improve the individual.

 As a practice, horticultural therapy can benefit people with disabilities, injuries, diseases in many different settings, including hospitals, veteran centers and nursing homes, to name a few.
-A new study suggests that HT may help people with dementia as well, reducing apathy (a common symptom of the disease) and improving cognitive function after just 10 weeks.
+A 2021 study suggests that HT may help people with dementia as well, reducing apathy (a common symptom of Alzheimer’s and related forms of dementia) and improving cognitive function after just 10 weeks.

 The small, randomized trial compared two groups of people with dementia who had no significant demographic or clinical profile difference at baseline evaluation.
 The HT group sessions were conducted once a week, with activities including planting, handicrafting, eating, drinking and cooking plants.
 The other group participated in usual-care activities twice a week, including puzzle games and body weight exercises.